Praveensanala07/Travelling_bookings_webpage/README.md

 ## 📆 Deployment

-1. Set your environment variables (API keys, DB URL) on your host.
+1. Set your environment variables (if needed) on your host.
 2. Deploy the back-end (Heroku/Railway/VPS).
 3. Deploy the front-end (Netlify/Vercel with build output).
 4. Configure domain, SSL, and CI/CD as needed.